 If the defensive end chases after the running back, the quarterback will pull the football from the running back’s grasp and follow the guard up the hole.

 Running Back Path

 The reason the running back will move horizontally is to stretch the defensive end out.
 The defensive end needs to choose between widening out to the running back or staying on the quarterback.

 Ultimately, the defensive end will choose the wrong read, as the quarterback will make the correct decision.

-Once the running back receives the ball, he should start to work upfield, away from the defensive end and secondary.
+He should start to work upfield once the running back receives the ball, away from the defensive end and secondary.

 Typically on power, the backside defensive end is pulling to kick out the defensive end.

 However, in power read, we’re reading the defensive end.
 This means that the pulling guard will pull through the hole and look for the front-side linebacker instead.